reflex-frp/reflex-platform/README.md

 ```

 Here we are using `_textInput_value` to access the `Dynamic String` value of the `TextInput`.
 Conveniently, `dynText` takes a `Dynamic String` and displays it.
 It is the dynamic version of `text`.

-> #### What's with all the `t` arguments?
-> FRP-enabled datatypes in Reflex take an argument `t`, which identifies the FRP subsystem being used.
-This ensures that wires don't get crossed if a single program uses Reflex in multiple different contexts.
-You can think of `t` as identifying a particular "timeline" of the FRP system.
-> Because most simple programs will only deal with a single timeline, we won't revisit the `t` parameters in this tutorial.
-As long as you make sure your `Event`s, `Behavior`s, and `Dynamic`s all get their `t` argument, it'll work itself out.

 We can also access `Event`s related to the `TextInput`.
 For example, consider the following code: